Please ensure Javascript is enabled for purposes of website accessibility

 Hosts Jim Santangelo and David McCurdy provide a pleasurable and educational experience on how to pair various popcorn flavors with specific wines.

-Furthermore, they present a fun experience on how to pair wines with Utah’s best-canned cocktails.
+Furthermore, they present a fun experience of pairing wines with Utah’s best-canned cocktails.

 Cedar City